 - The junior high functions as a combined class, so 7th and 8th grade rotate curriculum each year.
 However, students are placed in math according to ability.
 Scheduled courses for junior high students at FCS prepare students for the rigors of high school.
 Each year junior high students have courses in Bible, English, science, math and social studies.
 Students participate in classes in art, music, study skills, computer, logic and keyboarding as well.

-- Sports – Faith Christian School is a charter member of AICS (Arizona Independent Christian Schools) and participates in athletic competitions with other Christian schools in the league.
-We offer men and women’s soccer, basketball, and volleyball as participation allows.
+- Sports – We offer men and women’s soccer, basketball, and volleyball as participation allows.
 There are not any tryouts for the team, as we like for all students to have the opportunity to participate in a sports program if they so desire.

 - Student Leadership Council is an appointed group of young people who are encouraged to be leaders to the student body.
-The SLC plans events like a Christmas formal, fall and spring activities to encourage positive social interaction among the student body.
+The SLC plans events like a Christmas party, a formal event, fall and spring activities to encourage positive social interaction among the student body.
 They also sponsor various service projects throughout the year.

-- Retreat – Each year kicks off with a retreat with the 7th-12th up north in the beautiful country of Prescott.
+- Retreat – Each year kicks off with a retreat with the 9th-12th up north in the beautiful country of Northern Arizona.
+Our 7th and 8th grade students enjoy a one day get-away at the start of the year as well.
 Students are encouraged to attend as this is an important time to build friendships, worship, and have fun too!

 - Spring Trip – Students work throughout the year to earn the privilege of going on the Spring Trip.
 We take them for a week to a location that is both educational and fun.
 We have spent time in Washington DC, southern Arizona, Catalina Island, and have many more trips in the works.